How to Report Your Electroconvulsive Therapy (ECT) Injury to the FDA

 - While the form looks overwhelming, only four questions need to be answered, and can be done without your medical file.

 - It’s better to report what information you have than none at all.

 - Reporting adverse medical events is voluntary for patients.
 Many ECT patients and their families are unaware of how to report ECT injuries.
-Some patients are too injured to participate in reporting injuries without assistance from family, caregivers, mental health professionals, or patient safety advocates.
+Some patients are too injured to report injuries without help from family, caregivers, mental health professionals, or patient safety advocates.

 - Doctors and nurses treating patients with a medical device are obligated by their code of ethics to report serious adverse effects caused by a medical device.
 Medical professionals treating patients with a history of ECT are also ethically responsible for reporting suspected ECT injury.

 - Device manufacturers are legally required to follow up on MAUDE reports to better understand what happened so that risk of future injury can be reduced or eliminated.